MKIVV0/diffie-hellman_key_exchange/README.md

 # Introduction
-This project serves the purpose of exploring cryprography and mbedtls in a more in-depth way.
+This project serves the purpose of exploring Diffie-Hellman and mbedtls more in-depth, as the following step after an introductory course in cryptography in university.